skalyaanamoorthy/PSLMs/README.md

 ### Skip to here if using Docker

+3. To run inference you will need to preprocess the mutants in each database, obtaining their structures and sequences and modelling missing residues.
+You can accomplish this with preprocess.py.
 Assuming you are in the base level of the repo, you can call the following:

 `python preprocessing/preprocess.py --dataset q3421`

-You can repeat this with the other datasets you intend to run inference on e.g. k3822, s669, s461, fireprot, etc.
+4. Repeat this with the other datasets you intend to run inference on e.g. k3822, s669, s461, fireprot, etc.

-Add the --internal_path argument to specify a different repo location to look for inputs/outputs for the repository where the calculations will be run, for instance if preprocessing locally and then running inference on the cluster
+#### Notes:

-Note that the output dataframe `./data/preprocessed/q3421_mapped.csv` is already generated, but the other files are not prepared.
+* Add the --internal_path argument to specify a different repo location to look for inputs/outputs for the repository where the calculations will be run, for instance if preprocessing locally and then running inference on the cluster

-It is expected to see the message '507 observations lost from the original dataset' for FireProtDB, but no observations should be lost for the other datasets.
-Note that you will also have to do this for S669.
-S461 is a subset of S669, so you can call either dataset for the `--dataset` argument, and the same preprocessing will occur; the subset will be generated in the analysis notebook.
+* Note that the output dataframe `./data/preprocessed/q3421_mapped.csv` is already generated, but the other files are not prepared.

-You can also use a custom database for inference.
+* You can also use a custom database for inference.
 The preprocessing script will facilitate making predictions (and MSAs) with all methods by collecting the corresponding UniProt sequence (if available) as well as modelling, preprocessing, and validating all structures as required.
 To use this functionality, you can create a csv file with columns for code (PDB ID) chain (chain in PDB structure), wild_type (one letter code for wild-type identity at mutated position), position (corresponds to the PDB-designated index), and mutation (one-letter code), with as many rows as desired.
 Then run preprocessing pointing to the database and giving it a desired name which will appear in the prefix:

 `python preprocessing/preprocess.py --dataset MY_CUSTOM_NAME --db_loc ./data/my_custom_dataset.csv`

-If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
+5. If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
 * `jackhmmer_bigmem.sh` to generate the MSAs (one dataset at a time, requires the preprocessed database and the UniRef100 database)
 * `reformat_msas.sh` changes from the Stockholm format of JackHMMER to a3m used by MSA Transformer and Tranception.
 Also performs filtering by coverage and identity for MSA Transformer
 * `generate_msa_weights.sh` creates the sequence weights used by Tranception